 This isn’t only the case with at the source of its production journey.
 On the contrary, Weyerhaeuser promotes sustainable housing.
 This centres on ensuring that homes are not only affordable but in line with social and governance ethics.
 This means building homes with ethically sourced materials and ultimately – that have the capacity to obtain energy in an efficient and renewable manner.

 In terms of the financials, Weyerhaeuser shares are listed on the New York Stock Exchange with a current market capitalization of over $21 billion.
-At the start of the year, you would have paid in the region of $30 per stock.
 Much like the rest of the timberland and wider construction sectors, Weyerhaeuser was hit badly by the pandemic.

 When it comes to dividends, the firm has been making distributions since 1974.
-As such, this is a great dividend stock to add to your portfolio.
+As such, this is a suitable dividend stock to add to your portfolio.
 However, we should note that in May 2020, management at Weyerhaeuser suspended its dividend policy as a result of the pandemic.
-The board note that this will be the case until factors surrounding “cash flow, liquidity, leverage, customer demand, market conditions, and the broader macroeconomic environment” improve.

-This includes several continents, including Europe, Asia, and North America.
-Such a broad global offering ensures that management has the know-how to constantly enter new markets.
-Canadian Solar is also moving into other, climate change-related products and services that aim to bring solar energy to masses.
+Canadian Solar is also moving into other, climate change-related products and services that aim to bring solar energy to the masses.

 This includes the ever-growing energy storage solution arena.
 Put simply, the firm is looking at ways in which we can better store the energy that solar panels yield.
 In turn, this ensures that consumers only spend what they need, and when they need it.
 Although the company was launched almost two decades ago, it is only just about finding its feet on the stock market.

 So, one such trader that we have been following for some time now is Muhab Hasan.
-The trader – which joined eToro in Q2 2019, is involved solely in ethical investing.
+He is involved solely in ethical investing.
 Each and every investment made by the trade follows AAOIFI Guidelines.
 All investments are halal, too.